Floriannue/CORApy/readme_florian.md

   np.array([[0, 1, 0], [0, 0, 1]])  # == 2×3 matrix
   np.array([1, 0])  #vector
  ```
+ Your translations must work well with numpy
-- For functions that plot, save the output as PNG and verify visually.
+- For functions that plot, you must save the output as PNG and verify visually.
-- if there is an error find the source and compare the python translation against matlab.
+- if there is an error find the root cause.
+Assume the translation and the tests can be wrong->therefore always compare the python translation and the tests against the original matlab source code and the manual.
 Do not use any cheap workarounds or simplifications!
-Always find and adress the route cause.
 - Read the folder to see which files are there and read the files before you try to change them